feedhenry/snapscreen/docs/getting-started-with-openshift.md

 #### Nuances/ quirks of Kubernetes ####

 Containers remain even after pods deleted, thus the logs of these containers are still intact and can be accessed.
 These containers that have been left behind will need to be deleted manually however.

-#### WIP - points to review for inclusion above ####

-`kubectl create -f </path/to/json-or-yaml-file # resource files for pods/ services`

-kubernetes persistent volumes provision persistent network storage to pods that have been provisioned by the administrator

-persistent volume claim is a request for storage by a user
-- claim can be satisfied by any persistent volume matching the size and concurrency specified
-- not created in the project that owns the application, but instead available to all applications running on the server
-- persistent volume claims get matched against persistent volumes (if the PV has enough to satisfy the claim)

-having a persistent volume claim at a project & not a pod scope allows the same persistent volume to be shared among many pods that may be in different containers (pods in containers?)

-A PersistentVolume (PV) is a piece of networked storage in the cluster that has been provisioned by an administrator.
-It is a resource in the cluster just like a node is a cluster resource.

-A PersistentVolumeClaim (PVC) is a request for storage by a user.
-It is similar to a pod.
-Pods consume node resources and PVCs consume PV resources.
-Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).

-Services - specify the port that is exposed, and send requests onto any pods that match the label it specifies
-- port is what port is exposed
-- nodePort is also what is exposed to the host

-pods specify an image name of a container (and it is this container image the pod will be built from)

-- kubernetes will inject the runtime information for the ip & port, just like docker did

-- necessary in order to run commands in order of dependencies>

 ## Enterprise featues of OpenShift ##